claimdocadmin/pjson/README.md

 Affiliations (affiliations)
 ==========================

-The affiliations array is the mean wy whicy Direct addresses, endpoints, and network affiliations are expressed.
+The affiliations array is the mean by which Direct addresses, endpoints, and network affiliations are expressed.
 Below is simple example of a Direct addresss:

 	{
     "enumeration_type": "NPI-1",